eutampieri/php-barcode-generator/Readme.md

 # PHP Barcode Generator
-This is, first of all, a fork of [this repo](https://github.com/violuke/php-barcodes) The goal of this fork is to make this project easier to use.
-This is an easy to use, non-bloated, framework independent, barcode generator in PHP.
+This is, first of all, a fork of [this repo](https://github.com/violuke/php-barcodes) The goal of this fork is to provide an easy to use, non-bloated, framework independent, barcode generator in PHP.

 It creates SVG, PNG, JPG and HTML images, from the most used 1D barcode standards.